Mokoto-K/une-ai-competition/readme.md

 - The entire project, it's one giant problem that weighs me down at night...
 - There is a security mechanism on bybits end which stops market orders for executing against resting orders if it would cause too much slippage in the order book.
+This is due to running the program on a testnet which has significantly less trading activity and users, this probelem does not exist in the real market.
-This sometimes has the effect of not fully closing a position when the NN desires too.
+This problem sometimes has the effect of not fully closing a position when the NN desires too.
 We have no control over this and you can't force an order through, this is a protection on bybits end.
-So sometimes a full position wont get closed and will close the next time the NN sends the order.
-With how the program is currently set up, I do not have the means to protect from this.
+So sometimes a full position wont get closed and will close the next time the nn makes a decision.

 ### Extra Information
 I'll add more to this as I think of things